Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-7. As a returning user, I want to be able to access the social media links.
+7. As a returning user, I want to be able to access the developers links.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|